CSU-CS-Melange/alpha-codegen/README.md

 # alpha-codegen

+This repo contains scripts that can be used to generate and compile simple demand driven C code from input Alpha programs.
-There are currently two versions of AlphaZ.
+There are currently two versions of AlphaZ ("alphaz" [v1](https://github.com/CSU-CS-Melange/AlphaZ) and "alpha-language" [v2](https://github.com/CSU-CS-Melange/alpha-language)) included here as submodules.
-This repository contains two bundles, one for each.
+This repository contains two bundles, one for each, which wrap and expose the respective codegen entry points.

+## Alpha C Compiler (acc)

 The `artifact/bin/acc` script glues together the codegen functionality from both versions and has the following usage,
 ```
 $ ./artifact/bin/acc